 There will be three exams in this course and an optional cumulative final exam.
 Each of the three exams will be counted as 25% of your final grade (75% total), and the lowest exam can be replaced with the grade of optional cumulative final exam.
 No make-up exams will be provided in any cases.
 Any missed exam will be replaced with the grade of the cumulative final exam, no exceptions.
 The instructor will announce the details prior to the exam.

 VII.
 Course Schedule: A tentative course schedule will be available on Blackboard.
-Unless there is extenuating circumstances, this schedule will be followed.

 VIII.
-South Plains College Policies:
+South Plains College and Class Policies:

 a) Attendance